indy-3rdman/docker-dotnet-spark/images/runtime/README.md

 If you do not want to build those images yourself, you can get our pre-built images directly from docker hub at [https://hub.docker.com/r/3rdman/dotnet-spark](https://hub.docker.com/r/3rdman/dotnet-spark).

-Additional information on how to use the images can be found under [3rdman.de](https://3rdman.de/tag/net-for-apache-spark/), or the docker hub page mentioned above.
+Additional information on how to use the images can be found at [3rdman.de](https://3rdman.de/tag/net-for-apache-spark/), or the docker hub page mentioned above.

 ## Building